We’re improving accessibility at Crawley station as part of the Access for All programme.

 Public information session

-To help inform passengers and local residents about the work, its benefits and some temporary changes in and around the station as a result of the project, we are holding a drop-in session on 15 January 2020.
+To help inform passengers and local residents about the work, its benefits and some temporary changes in and around the station as a result of the project, we held a drop-in session on 15 January 2020, with representatives from the project team.

-Posters will also be displayed in and around the station to provide further information on this work.
-These will include artists impressions and diagrams of how the station will look upon completion.
+Posters are also on display in and around the station to provide further information on this work.
+These include artists impressions and diagrams of how the station will look upon completion.

 Station car park part closure